 Car, truck, and other motor vehicle accidents are a leading cause of death for children ages 1 to 13.
 According to the Centers for Disease Control and Prevention (CDC), nearly 700 children under the age of 12 are killed—and more than 120,000 are injured—in car accidents each year in the United States.
 Additionally, research shows that a shocking 35 percent of children who die in car crashes were not properly restrained.
+If you have been injured in a car accident in Wilmington, DE, Morris James Personal Injury Group can help.

 Using the right child restraint system can significantly reduce the likelihood of serious injury or death in the event of an accident.
 Most states—including Delaware—require parents to secure their infants, toddlers, or young children in age-appropriate car seats or booster seats.
-Read on to learn more about Delaware's car seat laws and research into the safety benefits of using car seats and other child restraints.
+Read on to learn more about Wilmington, Delaware's car seat laws and research into the safety benefits of using car seats and other child restraints.

 Delaware Car Seat Requirements